antonyciani/Teaching-HEIGVD-RES-2016-Labo-SMTP/README.md

 1. Click on this link: [https://github.com/tweakers-dev/MockMock](https://github.com/tweakers-dev/MockMock/release)
 2. Download the MockMock.jar file
 3. Run the JAR file using this command by opening a terminal in the directory where it is stored. `java -jar MockMock.jar `
-3. This launches and STMP server on port 25 and an HTTP server on port 8282
+3. This launches a STMP server on port 25 and an HTTP server on port 8282
 4. Open a browser and go to [http://localhost:8282] (http://localhost:8282) to see if you have any new mails!